-You may contribute up to \$5,000 per household annually (\$2,500 for married employees who file income taxes separately).
+You may contribute up to \$5,000 per household annually (\$2,500 each for married employees who file income taxes separately).
 The maximum allowable contribution cannot exceed the amount of earned income of the lesser-paid of you or your spouse.
 There is no minimum contribution.
-Beginning with the 2023 plan year, Dependent Care FSAs are no longer front-loaded.
-Instead, you fund the account throughout the year through equal payroll deductions and can access the funds for reimbursement as they are deposited.
+Dependent Care FSAs are funded throughout the year through equal payroll deductions and you can access the funds for reimbursement as they are deposited.